-The simplest tools can be the most powerful when used correctly, and announcements are no exception. 🏋️ Use the Announcements feature to keep your attendees informed about event activities, cancelations and room changes, key sponsors and features, and networking opportunities!
+The simplest tools can be the most powerful when used correctly, and announcements are no exception.
+Use the Announcements feature to keep your Event App users informed about event activities, cancellations and room changes, key sponsors and features, and networking opportunities!
 Schedule announcements at specific times or send them right away.
-Send announcements to everyone, or choose only certain Groups or sessions.
+Send announcements to everyone, or choose only certain groups or Sessions.

 This article shows our top announcement best practices and offers ideas for sending push notifications to attendees before, during, and after your event. 📣

-For detailed instructions on sending and managing announcements, read our Feature Guide: Announcements article.
+For detailed instructions on sending and managing announcements, read our Announcements feature setup guide.

 Know your audience - The type and tone of announcements you send need to fit your event and attendees.
 Think about what's important to your audience.
 If you're reducing emails by using announcements, your audience may be okay with more announcements.
 Remember that attendees appreciate critical updates like room changes and reminders about the Event Game and other social features more than sponsored notifications.